Replicable-MARL/MARLlib/docs/source/handbook/installation.rst

     pip install gym==0.21.0

-External Environments Installation
+External Environments Requirements
 ------------------------------------------

 External environments are integrated in MARLlib, such as `StarCraftII <https://github.com/oxwhirl/smac>`_ and `MaMujoco <https://github.com/schroederdewitt/multiagent_mujoco>`_.
 You can install them by following

-* our simplified guides in :ref:`env-installation`
+* our simplified guides
-* the official guides on their project homepage.
+* the official guides on their project homepage

-The official links can be found in in :ref:`environments`.
+The related content can be found in in :ref:`env`.

 Development requirements